-How many of us stick to their new year’s resolutions or any commitment to personal change?
+How many of us stick to their new year’s resolutions or any commitment to behaviour change?
 Is change of personal habits, attitude and behaviour is a simple task?
-No, it’s not.

-Because it takes time, energy, commitment and hard work to make a successful personal change.
+Because it takes time, energy, commitment and hard work to make a successful behaviour change.
 And there is no quick-fixed-one-single solution for all of us.

 Psychologists and scholars have been continuously studying human behaviour to find out best solution for personal change.
 There has been a lot of research studies on this and many of theories and models are available to help us.

-Let’s check out what are those 06 stages of personal change.
+Let’s check out what are those 06 stages of behaviour change.

 1. Pre- Contemplation Stage